Piombacciaio/Eye-Tracking-Mouse/README.md

 - left click by closing left eye (keep eye closed to drag)
 - right click by closing right eye
 - middle click by closing both eyes
+- esc to close the program
+- ctrl+space to recalibrate the starting position of the tracker

 ## Requirements